116cs0223/HouseSale_Assignment_Advance_Regression/README.md

 #  Name
-> Boombikes , a US based bike-sharing company has suffered considerable loss in revenues due to Corona pandemic.
-To understand what data is affecting the demand for bike in the locality/country.
+>A US-based housing company named Surprise Housing has decided to enter the Australian market.
+The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
+For the same purpose, the company has collected a data set from the sale of houses in Australia.
+The data is provided in the CSV file below.

+The company is looking at prospective properties to buy to enter the market.
+You are required to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

 The company wants to know:
-1. Which variables are mostly affecting the demand for the shared bike.
+1. Which variables are significant in predicting the price of a house, and
-2. How good are those variables in predicting the demand The objective of this project is to analyse the dataset and come up with a linear regreassion model to predict demand on basis of some independent variables.
+2. How well those variables describe the price of a house.
+3. Determine the optimal value of lambda for ridge and lasso regression.

 ## Table of Contents